opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/sources.md

 ## Next steps

-- Learn more about the source options in Data Prepper.
+- Learn more about the source types listed under the Related Articles section.